 Patrick Keilty

-Patrick Keilty is Associate Professor in the Faculty of Information and Cinema Studies Institute at the University of Toronto.
-He is director of the GLAM Incubator, a collaboration between the Faculty of Information and the Knowledge Media Design Institute.
-Professor Keilty's research interests can be divided into two areas: the politics of digital infrastructures in the sex industries and the materiality of sexual media.
-He has published on embodiment and technology, data science, the history of technology, cataloging, archives, design and experience, graphic design, temporality, and sexual taxonomies.
-His work spans visual culture, sexual politics, science and technology studies, media studies, information studies, political economy, critical theory, and theories of gender, sexuality, and race.
-His research projects have been generously supported by multiple grants from the Social Sciences and Humanities Research Council (SSHRC).
-He is the editor or coeditor of Handbook of Adult Film and Media (Intellect 2025), Queer Data Studies (University of Washington Press 2023), and Feminist & Queer Information Studies Reader (Litwin 2013).
+Patrick Keilty is Associate Professor in the Faculty of Information and the Cinema Studies Institute at the University of Toronto.
+Professor Keilty's research interests focus on the politics of digital infrastructures in the sex industries and the materiality of sexual media.
+He has published on embodiment and technology, data science, the history of technology, cataloging, archives, design and experience, graphic design, temporality, and metadata.
+His work spans visual studies, science and technology studies, information studies, media studies, political economy, critical theory, and theories of gender, sexuality, and race.
+His research projects have been supported by multiple grants from Canada’s Social Sciences and Humanities Research Council (SSHRC).
+His writing has appeared in Feminist Media Studies; Information Society; Journal of Documentation; Porn Studies; Catalyst: Feminism, Theory, Technoscience; Uncertain Archives (MIT Press, 2021), and elsewhere.
+His editorial work includes Queer Data Studies (University of Washington Press, 2023); co-lead editor of Catalyst: Feminism, Theory, Technoscience (2017 – 2019); Feminist and Queer Information Studies Reader (Litwin Books, 2013); the “Traversing Technology” special issue of Scholar and Feminist Online; the “Reconfiguring Race, Gender, and Sexuality” special issue of Library Trends; and the forthcoming Handbook of Adult Film and Media (Intellect, 2025).
 He is currently writing a monograph about the politics of technology in the sex industries.